-Tree pollen is elevating to an all-time high.
-This is evident by the yellow dust on our cars.
+Tree pollen is at an all time high in Savannah.
+This is evident by the yellow dust we see on our cars.

 If you are allergic to tree pollen, you may not be feeling your best these days, but hang in there…, relief is coming.
 Soon, the tree pollen will diminish as other allergens (such as grasses and weeds) will take its place.

 Many people suffer from allergies all year, while others have symptoms only at certain times of the year.
 Prescription medications and allergy shots are often required to relieve many symptoms of allergies, but when it comes to ocular allergy symptoms, eye drops are sometimes required to reduce the symptoms.